-Enrollment in the Affordable Care Act health insurance marketplaces is down about 11 percent from last year—that means an additional 300,000 people may be without coverage in 2019.
+Enrollment in the Affordable Care Act (ACA) health insurance marketplaces is down about 13% from last year—raising the potential for more people to be uninsured in 2020.
 But physicians have an opportunity to help spread the word and ensure that patients and their families have the health coverage they need in the new year.

 Here are three messages to relay to patients.

 It is not too late to sign up.
 Uninsured Americans and people interested in exploring their coverage options for 2020 have until Dec.
 15 to enroll on the HealthCare.gov website.
 There some exceptions to that deadline, as follows:

 - California—Jan.
 31